Exchange graphs and Ext quivers: Orientations of cluster exchange graphs

-Applying Proposition~\ref{pp:EG} inductively, starting from Theorem~\ref{thm:main} applied to the standard heart $\zero$, we obtain the following result.
+Applying Proposition~\ref{pp:EG} inductively, starting from Theorem~\ref{thm:main} applied to the canonical heart $\zero$, we obtain the following result.

-\begin{theorem} For any heart $\h\in\EGp(\qq{3})$, we have $\cc{\EGp_3}(\qq{3}, \h)\cong\CEG{2}{Q}$, or equivalently, $\EGp_3(\qq{3},\h)$ induces an orientation of the (unoriented) cluster exchange graph $\CEG{}{Q}^*$. \end{theorem}
+\begin{theorem} For any heart $\h\in\EGp(\qq{3})$, we have $\cc{\EGp_3}(\qq{3}, \h)\cong\CEG{2}{Q}$, or equivalently, $\EGp_3(\qq{3},\h)$ induces an orientation of the (unoriented) cluster exchange graph $\CEGun{Q}$. \end{theorem}

-In particular, Theorem~\ref{thm:egx} says that $\EGp_3(\qq{3}, \h)$ is a fundamental domain for $\EGp(\qq{3})/\Br_3$, for every $\h\in\EGp(\qq{3})$, while in Calabi-Yau-$N$ case, this is only proved (and most likely only true) for the standard heart $\zero$ as base (cf. Theorem~\ref{thm:main}).
+In particular, Theorem~\ref{thm:egx} says that $\EGp_3(\qq{3}, \h)$ is a fundamental domain for $\EGp(\qq{3})/\Br_3$, for every $\h\in\EGp(\qq{3})$, while in \CY{N} case, this is only proved (and most likely only true) for the canonical heart $\zero$ as base (cf. Theorem~\ref{thm:main}).